cheminfo-js/chemcalc-extended/README.md

   * to : mass "to" which calculate the similarity
   * decimalsPPM : number of decimals for PPM
   * decimalsMass : number odecimals for the mass
+  * zone : zone on which to calculate similarity.
+It is based on monoisotopic mass.
+It is an object that contains "low" and "high".
+Those values will be divided by the charge of the current molecular formula.
+Default: zone: {low: -0.5, high: 6.5}

 ### combineMFs(array)